rogerpelosi/jean-station-online/README.md

 - /api/v1/account/{userId} - DELETE –- delete account
 - /api/v1/account/{userId} - PUT –- edit user account
 **********************************
-### ServiceRegistry (TBA)
+### -->ServiceRegistry (TBA)
 *********************************
-### GatewayService (TBA, will contain login/signup logic)
+### -->GatewayService (TBA, will contain login/signup logic)
 *********************************
 # View Plans
 [_Miro Wireframes Here_](https://miro.com/welcomeonboard/WUxlT0RnUTg4b0hOODJpV2NVcmZMZ3laa3VNcTlORkVhckhTaTF6YVFFRGZJaTFOZnR0cDBzU0Fraks4cFBQd3wzMDc0NDU3MzY2MjM4MjQ4MDEx?share_link_id=423257455910)
 ### **User View Expectations (Customer)**
-Login/Signup - customer will be able to login to their account or create a new one using forms/inputs
-#### Browsing Products
-- customer will be able to browse the merchandise of store, with dialog box feature for further description
-#### Adding Products to Cart
-- customer will be able to use action buttons located on product card to then add to their cart
-#### 'Placing' an Order
-- customer will utilize inputs/forms to enter delivery address to create an order instance
+Login/Signup - customer will be able to login to their account or create a new one using forms/inputs Browsing Products - customer will be able to browse the merchandise of store, with dialog box feature for further description Adding Products to Cart - customer will be able to use action buttons located on product card to then add to their cart 'Placing' an Order - customer will utilize inputs/forms to enter delivery address to create an order instance
 ### **Employee View Expectations (Admin)**
-#### Product CRUD (partial)
-- an employee will be able to post, edit, and delete products using inputs/forms and action buttons
-#### Order CRUD (partial)
-- an employee will be able to edit and delete orders using inputs/forms and action buttons
+Product CRUD (partial) - an employee will be able to post, edit, and delete products using inputs/forms and action buttons Order CRUD (partial) - an employee will be able to edit and delete orders using inputs/forms and action buttons